PraveenOjha/Flir/README.md

 pod install
 ```

+Note: If you installed `ilabs-flir` via npm, `Podfile` autolinking will declare the `Flir` pod for your app automatically.
+To avoid duplicates, the published npm package will not contain `Flir.podspec` or in-repo podspecs; they are excluded with `.npmignore`.
+See `docs/MIGRATION_TO_NPM.md` for migration details if you previously used an in-repo `Flir.podspec`.

 ##### Building Without FLIR SDK (No Paid License)

 If you don't have a paid FLIR developer license, you can build the app without the FLIR SDK.
 The module will provide fallback stub implementations: